hawkinsw/medava/README.md

 There was a bad name exception.
 ```

-Because every exception is ultimately a subclass of `Exception`, we can add an exception handler that will match any thrown exception:
+Because every exception is ultimately a subclass of `Exception`, programmers sometimes add an exception handler that will match any thrown exception:

 ```Java
       try {